redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a GET request to /authors/<uuid:author_id>/unfollow/, where <uuid:author_id> is the UUID of the author to unfollow.

+#### Why the API endpoint should or should not be used
+ - Use this endpoint to remove an author from your following list.
+ - Do not use this endpoint if you are not currently following the target author.

 #### Response:
 On success, the specified author is removed from the current user's following list (and posts from that author are blocked from the feed).
 The endpoint then redirects (HTTP 302) to the unfollowed author's profile page..